ThomasMBury/ewstools/README.md

 The package provides:

-  - An intuitive, object-oriented framework for working with EWS in a given time series
+  - An intuitive, object-oriented framework for computing EWS for a given time series
   - Time series detrending methods using
     - A Gaussian kernel
     - LOWESS (Locally Weighted Scatterplot Smoothing)